 LSL Acadata house price index

-The LSL Acadata (previously the LSL Property Services/Acadametrics) HPI reflects all transactions, as opposed to data samples, and provides mix and seasonally adjusted results at national, regional and county or unitary district or London borough levels.
+Similar to the UK HPI in data source.
+LSL Acadata (previously the LSL Property Services/Acadametrics) HPI is based on completed sales at the end of the conveyancing process using data from HM Land Registry for England and Wales.
+The HPI provides mix and seasonally adjusted results at national, regional and county or unitary district or London borough levels.

 The index can be accessed at Acadata.

 Rightmove house price index